Date of Award

 Scholarly Commons Citation

 Crimi, Joseph, "Identifying an Optimal Dining Plan System for the Entertainment Industry" (2011).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 39.